Obsessive-Compulsive Disorder

 The best way to find out whether or not you have Obsessive-Compulsive Disorder is by meeting one-on-one with a mental health professional (i.e. a therapist or a psychiatrist).
 Short of that, you can still get a good idea about the diagnosis from the DSM-V and various online scales.

-The DSM-V (short for Diagnostic and Statistical Manual, version 5) contains the criteria that psychiatrists such as myself use to make a diagnosis.
+The DSM-V (short for Diagnostic and Statistical Manual, version 5) contains the criteria that psychiatrists such as myself use to make a diagnosis of Obsessive-Compulsive Disorder.
 The criteria attempt to be objective and clear-cut, but, in practice, we have to use a lot of judgment to decide whether or not a patient meets each of the criteria.
 The DSM-V criteria are copyright protected, but if you google “DSM-V Obsessive-Compulsive Disorder” you will find similar criteria on-line and also on-line scales (such as the Y-BOCS) to assist you.

 What are the treatments for Obsessive-Compulsive Disorder?